 The legal and ethical issues

-Whilst the international law arena and the scientific community already has some resistance measures in place for the most brazen of scientific experimentation involving living human subjects in the form of key human rights treaties and ethical guidelines contained within the Nuremberg Code, the cornerstone declaration of Helsinki and the recommendations on the rights of human subjects by the National institute of Justice published in 2010.
+The international law arena and the scientific community already has some resistance measures in place for the most brazen of scientific experimentation involving living human subjects.
+These come in the form of key human rights treaties and ethical guidelines contained within the Nuremberg Code, the cornerstone declaration of Helsinki and the recommendations on the rights of human subjects by the National institute of Justice published in 2010.

 The Cornell Study